×

 5. Improve Your System

-Your PPM system won’t be perfect straight away and it will take time for you, your tenants and your tradespeople to get used to using the new system.
+It will take time for you, your tenants and your tradespeople to get used to using your PPM system.

 So far, we’ve explained what your PPM system needs to do and the steps you need to go through to set it up.